+(1) The monitoring frequencies above are required when the facility is discharging through outfall 001.
+If there is no discharge, monitoring shall be conducted as shown in Part I. D of the permit.
+(Exception: Discharge flow metering should remain operational during periods of no discharge).
+The resulting data will be needed to characterize the effluent and plant performance.

-- (1) The monitoring frequencies are as specified in the permit. - (2) Hardness-dependent metal the standard for this parameter is based on the average hardness value of the effluent or receiving water as indicated above. - (3) Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata. - (4) Monitoring with ALs or Action Levels always required for WWTPs for these parameters unless RP exists and limits are set. - (5) There were a total of 32 data points all below the limit with the exception of 3 values at the standard. - (6) An AIR will be calculated by dividing effluent ammonia concentration by the applicable standard using the receiving water pH and temperature.
+(2) Hardness-dependent metal - the standard for this parameteris is based on the average effluent hardness value of 182 mg/L because of intermittent flow in the receiving water as indicated above.

+(3) Formerly known as Selenastrum capricornutum or Raphidocelis subcapitata.

+(4) Monitoring with ALs or Action Levels always required for WWTPs for these parameters unless RP exists and limits are set.

+(5) An AIR will be calculated by dividing effluent ammonia concentration by the applicable standard using the receiving water pH and temperature.